Notye1K/sing-me-a-song-API/README.md

 This script will run your back-end on http://localhost:5000.
 This is where you can do a requisition.

 6. Clone the front-end repository at https://github.com/Notye1K/sing-me-a-song
-7. Follow instructions to run the front-end
+7. Follow instructions to run the front-end at https://github.com/Notye1K/sing-me-a-song#readme